 3. Find Out Where Your Future Home Buyers Are Coming From

-The majority of home buyers find their homes searching the internet using their IPads, IPhones, Android smartphones or laptops.
+The majority of home buyers find their homes searching the internet using their IPads, iPhones, Android smartphones or laptops.
 These home buyers are very savvy and usually do plenty of research on homes they are interested in before they even attempt to purchase.
-They usually have a maximum home price they are willing to pay and if you price your home out of that range you will loose out on several hundreds of potential qualified buyers.
+They usually have a maximum home price they are willing to pay and if you price your home out of that range you will lose out on several hundreds of potential qualified buyers.
 Buyers that would have been the perfect match for your home.